Richard M. Smith, Jr.

 National Director of Training

-Justin has been a Firefighter and Paramedic since 2009, at which time he joined the San Antonio Fire Department.
-He spent three years at one of the department’s dedicated ALS stations prior to moving into the EMS Division.
-Justin currently serves as a member of SAFD’s Medical Special Operations Unit, specializing in Tactical Medicine and working under an advanced scope of practice.
-He also serves as a Medical Training Officer and member of the Medical Strike Team, which is tasked with deploying to critical incidents around the region and across the state of Texas.
-Justin has also worked suburban and rural EMS with the City of Schertz EMS, as well as having experience with inter-facility and critical-care transports.
+Justin has been a Firefighter and Paramedic since 2009, at which time he joined the San Antonio Fire Department (SAFD).
+He spent three years at the department’s busiest dedicated ALS station prior to moving into the EMS Division.
+Justin served as a member of SAFD’s Medical Special Operations Unit, specializing in Tactical Medicine and working under an advanced scope of practice.
+He is a Rescue Task Force instructor for SAFD and was heavily involved in the development of SAFD’s MedCat program, a first of its kind program in the nation.
+He also served as a Medical Training Officer and member of the Medical Strike Team, tasked with deploying to critical incidents around the region and across the state of Texas.
+Justin has worked suburban and rural EMS with the City of Schertz EMS, as well as having experience with inter-facility and critical-care transports.
+Justin currently serves at the SAFD Training Academy as the Professional Development Lieutenant.

 Senior Consultant & NAEMT Coordinator